Miodrag Radulović: Montenegro

 On 28 December 2020, Radulović was appointed head coach of the Montenegro national team ahead of the 2022 FIFA World Cup qualifiers.
 His tenure with his country's national team ended in December 2023 after Montenegro failed to qualify for the UEFA Euro 2024.

 Return to Lebanon

 On 11 December 2023, a few days after his resignation as coach of Montenegro, he was re-appointed coach of Lebanon to prepare for the 2023 AFC Asian Cup following the departure of Nikola Jurčević.
+His contract was terminated on 21 January 2026.